 A large distillery occupies the ground floor of the village’s processing facility, where fresh botanical material is placed directly into the vats for distilling into essential oil.
 The facility had already worked its way through all the summer crops for the season, including yarrow, nettle, linden leaf and flower, elder flowers, and red clover blossoms.
 Now, processing of the late season harvests was in full swing—mainly juniper, but also some hawthorn berries, rosehips, and evergreens—during our visit, we witnessed white pine (Pinus sylvestris) boughs being brought in by the truckload.

-From this somewhat mechanized but still largely traditional setting, we journeyed onward to a unique cultivation center that housed a state-of-the-art tissue culture propagation facility.
+From this somewhat mechanized but still largely traditional setting, we journeyed onward to a unique cultivation center housing a state-of-the-art tissue culture propagation facility.
 Here, plant parts are cut, sterilized, and placed on an agar medium blended with natural growth hormones to encourage cell growth in a completely controlled settings (each type of plant culture requires different environmental conditions, so various rooms are managed to accommodate each species).
 From this precisely cultivated tissue, many plants can be propagated and then slowly transitioned into a greenhouse environment and eventually nursery rows, wherein they gain the hardiness to weather the elements when transplanted into the field.
 Ultimately, the established plants will be dispersed to the facility’s large farmer network for commercial scale organic cultivation.
 This cultivation method provides several benefits, allowing growers to cultivate a surplus of plant material rapidly and at the same time ensuring species consistency across all the plants propagated.

 Jars of tarragon are cultivated en masse through tissue culture propagation for eventual placement in the field.
 This innovative practice ensures the desired species identification, allows the propagation of many individuals at one time, and facilitates germination of difficult to grow plants.

 We were also intrigued and inspired by this particular lab’s experiments with woodland botanicals that are at-risk in the wild, such as goldenseal and black cohosh.
-While there is still much research to be done for these two species, the researchers are encouraged by their abundant success with other plants like lady’s mantle, licorice, and tarragon, as well as species of raspberry and strawberry prized for their leaf production.
+While there is still much investigation to be done for these two species, the researchers are encouraged by their abundant success with other plants like lady’s mantle, licorice, and tarragon, as well as species of raspberry and strawberry prized for their leaf production.

 Additionally, the laboratory team has also instituted an outreach project at the high school serving its surrounding agricultural community, designing and financing a plant identification and conservation program to encourage student exploration of this unique regional trade.